rdollent/todolist-react/readme.md

         - remove arrows for monthlist and year; show year in monthlist.
         - make prev and next button usable with dates, not just month
         - work on add new todo page! remove add new todo and make it appear only in date? month?
+        - hold prev and next buttons to go through months.
+See your Pomodoro javascript on github! https://github.com/rdollent/FCC_Pomodoro/blob/master/index.js

 - Time